-our guide conducted us to the boundary fence of Port Harriet and Bluff Cove.
+Eight and three quarters miles from Stanley we came abreast of Port Harriet House.
+The attention of our guide, Mr. McGill, was attracted by sounding the horn.
+Mr. McGill piloted us, by the best route, to the first Cave Rosia Pass, nine and a half miles out.
+Rocks had to be cleared and a successful crossing was made through I8" of water.
+From this point our guide conducted us to the boundary fence of Port Harriet and Bluff Cove.
 The track was laid between the flats and stone-runs.
-At the boundary fence which was reached at 9.45. a.m., we made a short stop for breakfast.
-The guide returned to his homestead (see photograph No. 4.) and we continued our way in the direction of Bluff Cove.
-Up till now no serious mishap had occurred, but when only two miles further on, we became badly bogged (see photograph No. 5) in trying to avoid the first of a series of large and impassable stone-runs.
-The rear of the lorry sank to the underside of the decking, in a quagmire seven feet deep.
+At the boundary fence, which we reached at 9.45 a .m., we made a short stop for breakfast.
+The guide returned to his homestead (see photograph No. 4) and we continued our way in the direction of Bluff Cove.
+Up till now no serious mishap had occurred, but when only two miles further on, we became badly bogged (see photograph No. 5) in trying to avoid the first of a series of large and impassable stone-runs. rear of the lorry sunk to the underside of the decking, in a quagmire seven feet deep.
 Mr. W. Morrison arrived on horseback at this juncture and rendered every possible assistance.

 The peat was excavated from the wheels and flat rocks were carried from a neighbouring stone-run and placed under the tracks to provide a grip.
-With the assistance of channel irons placed ahead and a block and tackle the lorry was eventually extricated from this morass (see photograph Nos.
-6, 7, and 8.)
+With the assistance of channel irons placed ahead and a block and tackle the lorry was eventually extricated from this morass (see photographs Nos.
+6,7 and 8.)
 The nature of the bog is apparent when it is stated that planks had to be pushed under the body to prevent it sinking altogether.

 After a delay of two hours, which we could ill-afford, we were conducted by Mr. Morrison to Bluff Cove, over the worst camp we experienced during the whole journey.
-For miles the ground was covered with treacherous stone-runs on the high levels, small streams and runners (see photographs Nos.
-9 and 10) in the middle heights, and impenetrable bogland on the flats.
+For four miles the ground was covered with treacherous stone-runs on the high levels, small streams and runners (see photographs Nos.
+9 and IO) in the middle heights, and impenetrable bogland on the flats.
 The only course open to us was one of tortuous winding between stone-runs and small streams.
-Two of the worst streams on this section of camp were encountered.
-They are known as the Shanty Gate Streams, and are situated to the north of Bluff Cove and discharge into the head of Bluff Cove Creek (see photograph No. 11.)
-The banks are four feet deep, contain 2'6" of water, and the streams are fifteen feet wide.
-Another delay occurred here, because the banks had to be dug away to allow the lorry a passage.
+Two of the worst streams on this section of camp were now encountered.
+They are known as the Shanty Gate Streams.
+They are situated to the north of Bluff Cove and discharge into the head of Bluff Cove Creek (See photograph No. II.)
+The banks are four feet deep, contain 2'6" of feet water and the streams are fifteen, wide.
+Another delay occurred here, because the banks had to be dug down to allow the lorry a passage.

 The lorry was now taken into Bluff Cove Creek, (see photographs Nos.
-12 and 13) the banks having to be cut to allow this.
+I2 and I3) the banks having to be cut to allow this.
 Whilst passing through the Creek water was introduced into the clutch house and the engine had to be kept running or mechanical trouble would have resulted.
-At one part of the crossing the water reached the bottom of the radiator.
+At one part of this crossing the water reached the bottom of the radiator.
 The pass through the Creek is 300' wide, with a rocky bottom.
 Mr. Morrison was of invaluable assistance in pointing out the passage through the Creek.
 Bluff Cove House, which is on the bank of the Creek, was reached at 2.10 p.m. and here a halt was called for luncheon.
-We were now $17\frac{1}{2}$ miles from Stanley.
+We were now I71⁄2 miles from Stanley.